vaibhavsagar/website/drafts/fun-github-actions.md

-GitHub Actions has been generally available for a while now, but if you already have painstakingly crafted CI infrastructure using another provider such as Travis, it's not clear if it's worth switching over and potentially having to do a lot of work all over again.
+GitHub Actions has been generally available for a while now, but if you already have painstakingly crafted CI infrastructure using another provider such as Travis, it's not clear whether it's worth switching over and potentially having to do a lot of work all over again.
 After experimenting with some of my own repositories, I'm going to talk about how I've successfully used it and when I think it makes (or doesn't make) sense to use it.